 Riverland: Yvonne Koolmatrie available for class/educator group visits commencing Monday 14 September 2015 until Sunday 10 January 2016

 Bush Footy available for class/educator group visits commencing Monday 14 September 2015 until Sunday 31 January 2016

 TARNANTHI survey exhibition available for class/educator group visits commencing Monday 12 October 2015 until Sunday 17 January 2016

 Bookings essential: Register your booking here

-TARNANTHI Interpretive Resources will be available from mid-September
+TARNANTHI Interpretive Resources will be available very soon.

 The Research Library of the Art Gallery of South Australia is primarily for use by the staff of the Art Gallery.
 It is also open to the volunteer guides of the Art Gallery, as well as scholars and researchers from outside.
 Under certain circumstances, members of the public and graduate students whose needs cannot be met by the State Library or tertiary institution libraries may also gain access to the Research Library, at the discretion of the Librarian.
 The Research Library is located in the Sub-Basement of the West Wing of the Art Gallery and is accessible only with security clearance.
 Visitors with appointments should inquire at the Information Desk.